umi0410/umi0410.github.io/content/en/blog/computer-science/book-system-design-interview-vol1/index.md

     - A ticket server to issue unique IDs
         - A ticket server is a dedicated server to issue unique IDs but this is a SPOF and which is hard to be replicated due to the synchronization and inconsistency.
     - Twitter snowflakes
-        - A method of "divide and conquer".
+        - A kind of the method of "divide and conquer".
 This method divided an ID into several parts
         - <timestamp, datacenter id, server id, sequence>
             - timestamp - A timestamp after start time defined by twitter
             - sequence - An incremental number within the current millisecond.